thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 For the purpose of this tutorial imagine that we have a mysql table called `Users` with the columns `id`, `name`, `email`.

-The server has implemented a RESTful url `/user` which allows us to interact with it.
+The server has implemented a RESTful URL `/user` which allows us to interact with it.

 Our model definition shall thus look like;